It’s Raining Billions of Dollars in Post-Covid Las Vegas

 Sphere, Las Vegas’ $2.3 Billion Cinema Theater

-Las Vegas had just witnessed the heaviest investment ever in an entertainment venue, reaching $2.3 billion according to last estimates, in what’s simply called Sphere.
+Las Vegas had just witnessed the heaviest investment ever in an entertainment venue.
+The investment reached $2.3 billion according to last estimates.
+It’s simply called Sphere.

-The MSG Sphere, currently a joint venture between Madison Square Garden Entertainment Inc. and Apollo Global Management (APO), opened on the 29th of September with 17,500 seats and an extended 5-week U2 concert run.
+The MSG Sphere opened on the 29th of September with 17,500 seats and an extended 5-week U2 concert run.
+The Sphere is a joint venture between Madison Square Garden Entertainment Inc. and Apollo Global Management.

-The project was begun in 2018 by MSG and Las Vegas Sands Corp., who donated the land, and the first cost estimate – between $1.2 and $1.7, was announced one year later.
-Following the Covid pandemic, supply chain crisis, and inflation, Sphere was finished at a bloated cost two years after the planned 2021 completion date.
+The project began in 2018, led by MSG and Las Vegas Sands Corp., who donated the land.
+The first cost estimate, between $1.2 and $1.7 billion, was announced a year later.
+Sphere was completed two years after the planned 2021 date at a higher cost.

 Money Goes to Money: The Las Vegas GP Race Track

-And again, quite naturally, the world’s most expensive sport took due care to pay homage to the freshly invested billions in Sphere by having the $500 million Las Vegas GP race track make a spectacular detour around the 54,000 sq.m spherically shaped external LED screen.
+The world’s most expensive sport took due care to pay homage to the freshly invested billions in Sphere.
+It did so by having the $500 million Las Vegas GP race track make a spectacular detour.
+The detour went around the 54,000 sq.m spherically shaped external LED screen.

-Going past Sphere along Sands Avenue, the circuit plunged between the Venetian’s Palazzo and the Wynn Towers, which also recently saw a large chunk of cash invested in their luxurious overhaul, before going for the long straight on Las Vegas Blvd along other mega-expensive landmarks like Caesars Palace and the Bellagio.
+Heading past Sphere along Sands Avenue, the circuit moved between the Venetian’s Palazzo and the Wynn Towers.
+These towers recently received a large investment for a luxurious overhaul.
+Next, the circuit continued onto a long straight on Las Vegas Blvd.
+It passed by other iconic landmarks such as Caesars Palace and the Bellagio.

 Wynn and MGM Pioneer New Gambling Locations

-The flow of billions of investments in the global casino industry after the pandemic is not limited to Las Vegas and long-established gambling havens.
-Gaming giants Wynn and MGM, in particular, have been making some pioneering investments in new promising locations that were previously out of the question.
+The flow of billions of investments in the global casino industry after the pandemic is not limited to Las Vegas.
+Nor is it limited to other long-established gambling havens.
+Gaming giants Wynn and MGM, in particular, have been making some pioneering investments.
+The investments have been made in new promising locations.
+These locations were previously out of the question.

-We have already written about the $2 billion being invested by Wynn on the artificial Al Marjan island in UAE, which is to be two times bigger than Wynn Las Vegas and the first gaming venue in the Arab Gulf region.
+We have already written about the $2 billion being invested by Wynn on the artificial Al Marjan island in UAE.
+Which is to be two times bigger than Wynn Las Vegas.
+It will also be the first gaming venue in the Arab Gulf region.

-MGM, in turn, have joined the Orix Group and a number of smaller local investors in a $13.5 billion initially priced project to build the first casino in Japan, which is planned to open in Osaka in 2029.
+MGM have joined the Orix Group and a number of smaller local investors.
+They are investing in a $13.5 billion initially priced project to build the first casino in Japan.
+Which is planned to open in Osaka in 2029.

-In 2018, Japan legalized poker, baccarat, and some other real money games in a move to promote tourism and job creation, rivaling the regional gambling center Macau, where the local operators recently renewed their licenses against an undertaking to invest $14.7 billion in the city’s economy over the next ten years.
+In 2018, Japan legalized poker, baccarat, and some other real money games.
+The country did so in a move to promote tourism and job creation.
+And to rival the regional gambling center Macau.
+Where the local operators recently renewed their licenses against an undertaking to invest $14.7 billion in the city’s economy over the next ten years.